Battle of Ban Me Thuot: Closing in

 On March 5 Quang sent one of his battalions to Ban Me Thuot in a convoy of 14 vehicles.
 They were ambushed by the PAVN 9th Regiment, 320A Infantry Division at Thuan Man.
 Eight vehicles were destroyed, while two 150mm artillery guns were captured by the PAVN.
 The remaining seven vehicles had to turn back and Quang returned to Ban Me Thuot on a helicopter.
 On March 7 the PAVN 48th Regiment, 320A Infantry Division, captured Chu Se and Thuan Man, and took 121 soldiers prisoner.
 On March 9 Phú ordered the 21st Ranger Battalion to fly out from Pleiku to support the 53rd Infantry Regiment in their efforts to retake Thuan Man.
 During the early hours of March 9, as the 21st Ranger Battalion and the 53rd Infantry Regiment were repeatedly beaten back in their attempts to retake Thuan Man, the PAVN 10th Regiment captured Duc Lap and the surrounding areas.

-At 11:00 on March 9, Phú flew out to Ban Me Thuot to assess the military situation with Brigadier General Lê Trung Tường—commander of the ARVN 23rd division, Colonel Vũ Thế Quang—his deputy, and Colonel Nguyễn Trọng Luật—Darlac Province Chief.
+At 11:00 on March 9, Phú flew out to Ban Me Thuot to assess the military situation with Brigadier General Lê Trung Tường—commander of the ARVN 23rd division, Colonel Vũ Thế Quang—his deputy and Colonel Nguyễn Trọng Luật—Darlac Province Chief.
 Phú admitted that the situation at Duc Lap was irreversible.
 The 21st Ranger Battalion was reassigned to the north of Ban Me Thuot, the 2nd Battalion of the 53rd Infantry Regiment was to defend Dac Sac and, when the opportunity arose, they would be tasked with retaking Duc Lap.
 Subsequently, Quang was entrusted with the task of defending Ban Me Thuot.
 Despite the presence of two PAVN divisions outside Ban Me Thuot, Phú believed the situation outside the district was only a mere diversion attempt and the real target would be Pleiku.
-Thus, upon arrival at his Pleiku headquarters, he raised the level of alertness there to 100%.
+Thus, upon arrival at his Pleiku headquarters, he raised the alert level there to 100%.
 While Phú was waiting for the enemy to assault Pleiku, the PAVN 7th and 575th Combat Engineer Regiments cleared the main roads into Ban Me Thuot to ensure tanks and heavy artillery could be directed at the district without hindrance.
 By the early hours of March 10, the PAVN was in position to strike at Ban Me Thuot.